|

 of the Constitution Law of the PRC and some general introduction to the laws

+of the PRC.
 Through the Guide to Law Online (GLIN) by the Law Library of Congress, the major primarily resources and secondary resources for the PRC, the HKSAR, and the Macao SAR can be located.
+Government Agencies

 and Other Organizations